How a middle school principal used the Ocasio-Cortez playbook against a 16-term incumbent

 That voters have elevated these voices, in the middle of a pandemic that has disproportionately affected black and brown people and as Black Lives Matter protests have spread across the state, seems to signal that there may be further political changes to come.

-As things stand, Bowman has a 25 percentage point lead, but Engel has filed a lawsuit that would allow him challenge absentee ballots and refuses to concede.
+As things stand, Bowman has a 25 percentage point lead, but Engel has filed a lawsuit that would allow him to challenge absentee ballots and refuses to concede.
 Bowman doesn’t have the official green light to celebrate, but Jones does.
-On Tuesday, the Associated Press declared him as the winner with a 45 percent lead over his nearest opponent’s 16, three weeks after Election Day.
+On Tuesday, the Associated Press declared him the winner with a lead that was too large for his opponents to overcome three weeks after Election Day.

 In Yonkers, though, it feels as if Bowman has already won.
 He’s doing Zoom calls with community leaders to push for an eviction moratorium and rent freezes, and reading a proposal Rep. Barbara Lee (D-Calif.) wrote for a Truth, Racial Healing, and Transformation Commission.